aqu7he/CS3-DS4002/README.md

 > tripleexpsmoothing.ipynb: notebook containing code for the triple exponential smoothing portion of our analysis

+> tripleexpsmoothing_additional.ipynb: notebook with code for additional output graphs

 ## Section 3: Instructions for reproducing your results

 To replicate our results, first download the files in the DATA folder.